menu-control

 In addition, a 21-year-old haredi would be able to join the national emergency and rescue system.
 The bill also offered two routes for haredim to enlist in the IDF: a shortened service of three weeks or three months, after which soldiers would be transferred to reserve duty.

-The bill also proposed recruitment aims, which, if not met by yeshivas, could result in financial sanctions.
+The legislation proposed recruitment aims, which, if not met by yeshivas, could result in financial sanctions.
 However, it stipulated that individuals who would not enlist would not be financially sanctioned.

-The bill also proposed a gradual sanctioning of yeshivas, beginning with a 20% decrease in budget, which would grow following several consecutive years of failing to meet the targets.
+The proposal stipulates a gradual sanctioning of yeshivas, beginning with a 20% decrease in budget, which would grow following several consecutive years of failing to meet the targets.

 Eliav Breuer contributed to this article.